String Matching with Wildcards in the Massively Parallel Computation Model: Preliminaries

 In the pattern matching problem, we have two strings $T$ and $P$ of length $n$ and $m$ over an alphabet $\alf$.
 In the string matching problem, the first string $T$ is a text, and the second string $P$ is the pattern we are looking for in $T$.
 For a string $s$, we denote by $s[l,r]$ the substring of $s$ from $l$ to $r$, i.e., $s[l, r] = \langle s_l, s_{l+1}, \ldots, s_{r}\rangle$.
 Given two strings $T$ and $P$, we are looking for all occurrences of the pattern $P$ as a substring of $T$.
 In other words, we are looking for all $i \in [1, n - m + 1]$ such that $T[i,i+m-1] = P$.
 In this case, we say substring $T[i, i+m-1]$ matches pattern $P$.

 \begin{problem} Given two strings $T \in \alf^n$ and $P \in \alf^m$, we want to find all occurrences of the string $P$ (pattern) as a substring of string $T$ (text). \end{problem}

 Problem \ref{smatch} has been vastly studied in the literature, and there are a number of solutions that solve the problem in linear time. \cite{knuth1977fast} However, the main focus of this paper is to design massively parallel algorithms for the pattern matching problem.
 We consider MPC as our parallel computation model, as it is a general framework capturing state-of-the-art parallel computing frameworks such as Hadoop MapReduce and Apache Spark.
-We will precisely define the model in Section \ref{mpcdef}.

 We extend the problem of string matching adding wildcard characters to the pattern.
 A wildcard character is a special character $\phi \not\in \alf$ in pattern that is not required to match by the same character in $T$.
 For example, wildcard character \chr{?} can be matched by any arbitrary character in $T$.
 For instance, let $T$ and $P$ be \str{abracadabra} and \str{a?a} respectively.
 Then, pattern $P$ occurs at $i = 4$ and $i = 6$ since $P \matchq T[4,6]$ and $P \matchq T[6,8]$.
 Notation $\matchx{\phi}$ denoted the equality of two strings regarding the wildcard character $\phi$.